 JETT B. CONNER is professor emeritus of political science at Metropolitan State University of Denver and a former academic policy officer for the Colorado Department of Higher Education.
 He received his PhD from the University of Colorado, Boulder, and studied the political thought of the American founding period during a National Endowment for the Humanities summer seminar at Princeton University.

-COMING Fall 2017 by Westholme Publishing, Journal of the American Revolution Books.
-Pre-order today from Amazon.
+PUBLISHED November 2017 by Westholme Publishing, Journal of the American Revolution Books.
+Order today from Amazon.

 Invasion of Virginia, 1781 by Michael Cecere